jgphilpott/bash_aliases/system/README.md

 # Network

  - Alias `nm` is short for 'Network Map' and will list the active ports at the given address.
- - Alias `nmlh` is short for 'Network Map Localhost'and will list the active ports on localhost.
+ - Alias `nmlh` is short for 'Network Map Localhost' and will list the active ports on localhost.